Ciela2002/encrypty-chan/ENCRYPTION_DETAILS.md

 While file-based keys significantly enhance security, they come with their own challenges:

 1. **Don't lose that file!** Unlike passwords, you can't memorize file keys.
-Have backups.
+Have backups that why i recommend a usb stick with the files en the enc file!!.
 2. **Not all files are created equal.** A JPG of your cat probably has less entropy than a true random file of the same size.
-For maximum security, consider using a dedicated random file.
+For maximum security, consider using a dedicated random file like don't use rick roll mp3 too easy!!.
 3. **Storage matters.** If you keep your key file on the same system as your encrypted data, you're reducing the security benefit.

 The minimum security level of our implementation can be quantified as: